jongbeau/react-router-flux-patterns/README.md

 * Fetch data from API when a component loads
 * Write data to API
 * Read/Write API and redirect based on response
-* Handle API failuers
+* Handle API failures
-* Authentication with redirect
+* Authentication with redirect (not done)
+* Delare data dependencies and block rendering until data arrives (not done)